msiebuhr/node-statsd-client/README.md

  * `debug`: Print what is being sent to stderr (default `false`).
  * `port`: Port to contact the statsd-daemon on (default `8125`).
  * `prefix`: Prefix all stats with this value (default `""`).
- * `socket_timeout`: Auto-closes the socket after this long without activity (default 1000 ms; 0 disables this).
+ * `socketTimeout`: Auto-closes the socket after this long without activity (default 1000 ms; 0 disables this).

 ### Counting stuff